 What to Expect

 If, after a brief telephone conversation, you wish to explore coming for therapy further, we will arrange a meeting.
-Meeting in person will offer you the chance to talk more fully about your situation and your feelings, what you are looking for from therapy, and whether you feel that you may benefit from working with me.
-This might mean agreeing to work for a specific number of sessions, or deciding to work together for as long as is helpful to you.
+Meeting in person will offer you the chance to talk more fully about your situation and your feelings, what you are looking for from therapy, and for us to assess together whether or not what I can offer seems suitable for you.
+We may agree to time-limited work of a specific number of sessions, or decide to work together open-endedly, for as long as is useful to you.
 After the initial meeting, sessions are 50 minutes and take place usually at the same time each week.